Abhishek-MLDL/IrisSeg/README.md

 **Parameters**

+Certain parameters of the code are customizable in *irisseg_main.m*, such as-
-This version of Code has not been verified to work with different Values for Scale Parameter.
-Hence We do not recommend Changing value of Scale Parameter below Changing Scale may provide better time complexity.
-But we are not sure about segmentation or recognition accuracy
+1. Scale: This version of Code has not been verified to work with other Values for Scale Parameter.
+Hence We do not recommend Changing value of Scale Parameter.
+2. Size of Normalized Iris
+3. Out Directory and Output Filename

 **Terms and Conditions**